Are we at the tipping point in LGBT Health?

 But what do you think?

-4 thoughts on “Are we at the tipping point in LGBT Health?
+4 responses to “Are we at the tipping point in LGBT Health?”

 There’s still a long way to go when it comes to actual practice.